wmtylerdavis/sirupsen.github.com/resume/index.md

 ### Software development: ###
 +	2 App Store applications
++	Multiple App Store applications
-+	Languages: Objective-C (daily use), C++(proficient), Java (experienced), Ruby (familiar)
++	Languages: Objective-C (daily use), C++ (proficient), Java (experienced), Ruby (familiar)
-+	Cocoa Touch/ iOS/iPhone
++	Frameworks: Cocoa Touch, iOS, Rails
++	Relational Database experience: SQL, SAS, Matlab
++	Dev Tools: Git, Xcode, Charles, Reveal, Jira, HipChat
 +	Education: BS Applied Mathematics with courses in Object Oriented Programming, Data Structures
-+	Relational Database experience: SQL, SAS, MATLAB, Excel, Access
-+	Dev Tools: GitHub, Subversion, Xcode, Eclipse, Sublime Text, Make
-+	Remote work experience using Google Hangouts, Skype, Asana

 ## Employment ##
+iOS Engineer
+Bottle Rocket Apps, Dallas, TX
+December 2013 - Present

++	Built initial version of Bottle Rocket’s Bug Shaker framework – a library that allows testers to shake the app and add bug reports to Jira.
+Bug Shaker utilizes a category on UIViewController to allow a user to shake the device on any screen, this takes a screenshot and allows the user to paint and highlight visual errors, and finally upload the report utilizing the Jira REST API.
++	As an AWE Framework engineer, took ownership of the main navigation, creating the flow layout, datasource, view controller, and actions/action handlers that power navigation throughout every implementation of the framework (future releases slated for October 2014).+	Delivered bug fixes and framework updates to USA Now, Oxygen Now, Telemundo Now, and Sprout Now.

-Mobile Software Engineer
+Freelance iOS Engineer
-HowMuch, Los Angeles, CA
-October 2012 – Present
+October 2012 – December 2013

-+	Responsible for 60% of [HowMuch](https://itunes.apple.com/app/howmuch-make-requests.-make/id609234885?mt=8_) iPhone application, 80%+ AFNetworking calls, and 90%+ bug fixes, implementing 3 complete UI design changes.
++	Responsible for 60% of HowMuch iPhone application, 80%+ AFNetworking calls, and 90%+ bug fixes, implementing 3 complete UI design changes.
 +	Complete Facebook iOS 6.0 integration - coded with the ability to tag and introduce friends to the app by posting Challenges to Facebook Open Graph.

 Data Analyst (Core 61A)